chris-short/devopsish.com/content/post/068/index.md

 [Introducing gRPC Support with NGINX 1.13.10](https://www.nginx.com/blog/nginx-1-13-10-grpc/): NGINX can already proxy gRPC TCP connections.
 With this new capability, you can terminate, inspect, and route gRPC method calls.

-[Linux Foundation backs new ‘ACRN’ hypervisor for embedded and IoT](https://www.theregister.co.uk/2018/03/19/linux_foundation_acrn_hypervisor_project/): Intel tosses in code because data centre hypervisors are too bloated
+[Linux Foundation backs new ‘ACRN' hypervisor for embedded and IoT](https://www.theregister.co.uk/2018/03/19/linux_foundation_acrn_hypervisor_project/): Intel tosses in code because data centre hypervisors are too bloated

 [Integration of a Go service with systemd: socket activation](https://vincent.bernat.im/en/blog/2018-systemd-golang-socket-activation)